-- Accurate, computationally-efficient representation of electrical, mechanical, thermal, and control (software) dynamics
+- Multi-physics modeling of electrical, mechanical, thermal and controller dynamics

-- Standard interfaces to support integration with other models
+- Standard interfaces to support integration with third-party models

-The Electrification Library has been developed as a coordinated library for system analysis and controls design for electrified systems.
+The Electrification Library has been developed as a coordinated solution for all stages of systems modeling.

 - Thermal management